Revit Change Wall Based Family to Face Based Reference Planes Constraint Issues

 Member

-Re: Wall based family problems
+Re: Wall based family problems The trick I used

 is to nest another family into the wall based i.This fashion the imported object will move all at once,